ernestosv73/ipv6seclab/README.md

 Nokia SRL Linux Switch General Config:
 * A network instance type mac-vrf is created with the name "lanswitch".
 Interfaces eth1 to eth4 are configured as type bridged and associated with this net instance.
 * An IPv6 ACL filter is configured, named "ipv6ra".
 The action is specified as drop, with logging set to true.
 The filter matches packets with IPv6 header field "next-header:58", "icmp6 type:134", "code:0"
-* The configured ACL is attached to the eth2 and eth4 interfaces for incoming traffic.
+* The configured ACL is attached to the eth2 and eth3 interfaces for incoming traffic.
+* The eth4 interface connecting to PC2 Kali Linux is unprotected.
+The purpose is to perform security assessments, by executing attacks for future ACL definitions.
 ## Getting Started

 ### Dependencies